akshaybhonde67/BehaviouralQuestions/README.md

 Tell us about a time when you went above and beyond for a project? <br>

+Tell us about a time when you were in a new or unfamiliar situation.
+What did you do and how did you handle it<br>

 .
 Why should we hire you over other candidates ?<br>
 My qualifications and experience in the field of data analytics gives me the necessary skills and abilities to make a meaningful contribution to your company.
 I can easily explain complex results, metrics in simple words along with visualizations to the clients and make sure they get the desired results.
 Because I believe as data scientist shoudn't only have technical skills, but good business and communications skills.
 I understand that this position requires me to work as a teamplayer and build meaningful solutions for real world problems.
 As my record indicates, I have made significant contributions to my previous employers and I will be able to bring the same experience to your company. <br><br>